deepset-ai/haystack/docs/_src/api/api/document_store.md

 fail: an error is raised if the document ID of the document being added already exists.
 - `isolation_level`: see SQLAlchemy's `isolation_level` parameter for `create_engine()` (https://docs.sqlalchemy.org/en/14/core/engines.html#sqlalchemy.create_engine.params.isolation_level)
+- `recreate_index`: If set to True, an existing Milvus index will be deleted and a new one will be created using the config you are using for initialization.
+Be aware that all data in the old index will be lost if you choose to recreate the index.
+Be aware that both the document_index and the label_index will be recreated.

 <a id="milvus2.Milvus2DocumentStore.write_documents"></a>